Almora district

-Almora is a district in the Kumaon Division of Uttarakhand state, India.
+Almora district is a district in the Kumaon Division of Uttarakhand state, India.
 The headquarters is at Almora.
 It is 1,638 meters above sea level.
 The neighbouring regions are Pithoragarh district to the east, Chamoli district to the west, Bageshwar district to the north and Nainital district to the south.

 History

-The ancient town of Almora was capital of the Kumaon Kingdom, before its establishment, it was under the possession of Katyuri king Baichaldeo.
+The ancient town of Almora was the capital of the Kumaon Kingdom, before its establishment, it was under the possession of Katyuri king Baichaldeo.
 Later on when the Chand dynasty was founded in Champawat, the town of Almora was founded at this centrally located place in 1568 by Kalyan Chand.
 Later Chand kings shifted the capital of the Kumaon Kingdom from Champawat to Almora.

-Almora town was the administrative headquarter of the Kumaun district; that was formed in 1815 following the defeat of Gorkha army in the Anglo-Gorkha war and the 1816 Treaty of Sugauli.
+Almora town was the administrative headquarters of the Kumaun district; which was formed in 1815 following the defeat of Gorkha army in the Anglo-Gorkha war and the 1816 Treaty of Sugauli.
 The Kumaun district then consisted of the complete Kumaon Division excluding the Terai district with its headquarters at Kashipur.
 In 1837, Garhwal was made a separate district with its headquarters at Pauri.
 The Nainital district was carved out of the Kumaun District in 1891, and the Kumaon District was then renamed Almora District after its headquarter.
+In 1921 the population of the district was recorded as 530,338.

 In the 1960s Bageshwar district, Pithoragarh district and Champawat district had not yet been formed and were part of Almora district.
 Pithoragarh district was carved out of Almora on 24 February 1960 and Bageshwar district on 15 September 1997.
-In 2011, Ranikhet District was proposed to be carved out of the Almora District and has yet to come in existence.
+In 2011, Ranikhet District was proposed to be carved out of the Almora District and has yet to come into existence.

 Geography

 The town of Almora is situated over a horse saddle-shaped ridge of a mountain.
 The eastern portion of the ridge is known as Talifat and the western one is known as Selifat.
 The market is at the top of the ridge where these two, Talifat and Selifat jointly terminate.

 The market is 1.25 mi long and is covered with stone slabs.
 The place of the present cantonment was formerly known as Lalmandi.
 Presently where the collectorate exists, the 'Malla Mahal' (Upper Court) of Chanda kings was located.
 The site of present District Hospital used to be 'Talla Mahal' (Lower Court) of Chand rulers.

-Simalkhet is a village situated in the border of Almora and Chamoli.
+Simalkhet is a village situated on the border of Almora and Chamoli.
 People of this village can speak both Kumauni and Garhwali languages.
 On the top of a hill there is a temple called Bhairav Gadi.

+There is also a village known as Shitlakhet that sits in the south quadrant.
+This village is a hill station.

 Gori River flows through Almora District.